How to Hire a Marketing Person: 8 Top Marketing Skills to Look For • Toggl Hire

 If marketing isn’t your area of expertise, filtering out the best candidates from the best talkers is a mammoth task.
 Frankly, it’s a recipe for hiring the wrong person.
 Instead of placing so much trust in a resume or an interview, we’d recommend zeroing in on the proof of competence.

 To fast-track your search for top marketing pros, try using skills assessments as a candidate shortlisting tool.
-You’ll help your team speed up the hiring process by focusing only on potential candidates with the right skills and relevant experience.
+By focusing only on potential candidates with the right skills and relevant experience, you’ll help your team speed up the hiring process, too.

 With Toggl Hire, you can set up a skills test quickly by selecting the skills you’re looking for and automatically create a test using questions created by trusted subject matter experts.
 Hiring the right person is a lot easier when you base decisions on evidence, not gut feeling!

-You should now have a better idea of what the right marketing person means for your organization.
+While we could write a whole book on digital marketing skills and what’s needed in today’s market, you should now have a better idea of what the ‘right’ marketing person means for your organization.

-Hire a marketing person confidently by creating a free account for Toggl Hire’s skills-based hiring platform now.
+Hire a marketing person confidently by creating your free account now.